-The CARE program is a service provided through the EOPS program to assist the single parent students that have a child under the age of 14 and receives TANF.
+The CARE program is a service provided through the EOPS to assist the single parent student that has a dependent child and receives TANF (Cash Aid).
 The additional services to CARE eligible students include CARE orientation and workshops, CARE grants, meal cards, gas cards, parking permits, and bus passes.

 CARE is a program unique to the State of California and the California Community Colleges, and exists in campuses statewide.
 It was established in 1982 as a supplemental component of EOPS to provide support services and activities for the welfare-dependent, single head of household student population.
 In concert with recent Welfare Reform Legislation, the CARE program works collaboratively with the CalWORKS program.
 Students are able to participate both in CARE and CalWORKS and may receive services from both programs.

 To qualify for the CARE program you must meet the following requirements:

 - Be at least 18 years old, and a single head of household, and

 - Have an active CalWORKS case number, and